Sey56/paracore-help/docs/user-guide/script-categories-and-metadata.md

 ```

 > [!TIP]
+> [!TIP]
 > **Key Rules for Multi-File Scripts:**
-> - Metadata must be in the **entry file** (file with same name as folder)
+> - Metadata must be in the **entry file** (the one with top-level statements).
-> - Parameters can be defined in the entry file OR in a separate `Params.cs` file
+> - Parameters can be defined in the entry file OR in a separate `Params.cs` file.
-> - Helper functions and classes can be in any file in the folder
+> - Helper functions and classes can be in any file in the folder.
-> - The engine automatically discovers and combines all `.cs` files
+> - **Crucially:** Only files defining types *actually used* by the entry file are combined for execution.
+Unused files are skipped.

 ### Static Metadata Fields